ibm-cloud-architecture/eda-quickstarts/kafka-consumer/README.md

 ```bash
 source env.sh
 ```

-After that you can do
+After that you can do s
 ```bash
 ./mvnw quarkus:dev
 ```

-Code to produce message to kafka is located in `src/java/tsa/eda/app/Producer.java`

 Code to consume message from kafka using `src/java/tsa/eda/app/Consumer.java`

-there is also endpoint to send message to kafka. localhost:8082/kafka/produce